Apperkerdoe History, Family Crest & Coats of Arms

 Early History of the Apperkerdoe family

-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Apperkerdoe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Apperkerdoe research.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Apperkerdoe History in all our PDF Extended History products and printed products wherever possible.

 Apperkerdoe Spelling Variations